phkaiser13/Storia-LITE/README.md

 - **User Management**: Secure user registration and authentication system with role-based access control (RBAC).
 - **Authentication**: Modern JWT-based authentication to secure your API endpoints.
 - **Dashboard Analytics**: A comprehensive dashboard that provides an at-a-glance overview of key inventory metrics, such as total items, stock levels, and recent movements.
-- **Reporting**: Generate detailed reports on inventory status, movement history, and more, allowing for data-driven decision-making.
+- **Storia-LITErting**: Generate detailed Storia-LITErts on inventory status, movement history, and more, allowing for data-driven decision-making.
 - **Search and Pagination**: Efficiently search and navigate through large sets of items and movements.

 ---